Search

 State weather agency AEMET warned that another storm, Marta, would hit the peninsula on Saturday, bringing more abundant rainfall.

-Several residential areas near the Guadalquivir riverbed in Cordoba province were evacuated overnight due to the dramatic rise in water levels.
+Several residential areas near the Guadalquivir River in Cordoba province were evacuated overnight due to the dramatic rise in water levels.

-Also evacuated were the approximately 1,500 residents of Grazalema, a mountain village popular with hikers, as water seeped through the walls of houses and cascaded along steep cobbled streets.
+In Grazalema, a mountain village popular with hikers that has been at the centre of the storm, some 1,500 residents were evacuated as water seeped through the walls of houses and cascaded along steep cobbled streets.

 PORTUGAL EXTENDS CALAMITY STATE

-In Portugal's second-biggest city Porto, the River Douro overflowed in the early hours on Friday, causing minor flooding at riverside cafe terraces.
-In the country's south, large parts of the town of Alcacer do Sal by the River Sado remained semi-submerged for the third straight day.
+In southern Portugal, large parts of the town of Alcacer do Sal by the River Sado remained semi-submerged for a third day.

 Prime Minister Luis Montenegro said late on Thursday his government had extended a state of calamity in 69 municipalities until mid-February, adding "unprecedented" rainfall and flood risks threatened several regions.